mikeyamato/slackbot-fist-to-five-oauth/README.md

 * Hosting.
 This application is hosted on Heroku on their [free tier](https://www.heroku.com/pricing).
 Feel free to continue using Heroku and any service of your liking.
 * Custom emojis.
 The the hand emojis used can be found [here](./assets/hand/).
 * Keys.
 Be sure to update the [keys](./config/keys_prod.js) accordingly.
 Be sure to update the `slackTokenPath` within the routes file (i.e. slackTokenPath.*uclaSlackAccessToken*)

 <img src="./assets/screenshots/token.png" alt="slack access token" width="60%"/>

 * Slack Integration.
 Create a [new app](https://api.slack.com/apps) and develop it in your Slack workspace.
 	* Basic Information.
 Fill in the App Name, Short Description and Background Color.
 	* Interactive Components.
 Turn this on.
 The Request URL should point back to your server with `/api/custom_name/survey` appended to the end.
-Swap `custom_name` with a name of your liking and update `server.js`
+Swap `custom_name` with a name of your liking and update the route within `server.js`.

 	<img src="./assets/screenshots/interactivity.png" alt="slack interactivity" width="60%"/>

 	<img src="./assets/screenshots/routes.png" alt="routes" width="60%"/>

+	* Slash Commands.
+Create a new command using `/fist-to-five`.
+The Request URL should point back to your server but with `/api/custom_name` appended to the end.
+The custom name used here should be the same in Interactive Components.
+Give your app a short description and any usage hint(s).
+	* OAuth Tokens & Redirect URLs.
+Include the following Scopes: `channels:read`, `chat:write:bot`, `chat:write:user`, `groups:read`, `im:read`, & `mpim:read`, `commands`.
+Then click the Install App to Workspace button to reveal your OAuth access token.
+Be sure to save the token to your server.
 * Unless you are planning on implementing this via

 ## Technology